Resume Tips

 Key Resume Tips:

-1. Start with a Clear and Objective Statement
+1. Start with a clear and concise Statement

 2. Tailor Your Resume for Each Job Application